ml-supriyar/python-assignment/README.md

 # Python Assignment

 Python script that will check for a pattern inside the file.
-If a line has that pattern then print the output according to -m flag.
+If a line has that pattern then print the output accordingly.

 If -m ( --machine ) flag is 1 it will generate machine readable output with the below format. <br/>